lexffe/discorder/README.md

  - Should be light on resource usage
      + Maybe not so much in this early development stage where everything is still getting set up
- - Very early in development, a lot of missing features right now
  - Voice support will be added laaaaaater
- -

 Current alpha release has the following implemented: